ChristopherBare/valkyries-site/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Features

+The Valkyries team website includes the following features:

+- **Team Roster**: Display of team members with their positions and photos
+- **Coaching Staff**: Information about the coaching staff
+- **Team Calendar**: Interactive calendar showing upcoming games, practices, and events
+  - Month view and list view options
+  - Pulls events directly from the team's Google Calendar
+  - Highlights today's events
+  - Shows event details including location and description
+- **Social Media Links**: Links to the team's social media accounts

 ## CI/CD and Infrastructure

 This project includes a complete CI/CD pipeline and infrastructure setup using GitHub Actions, Terraform, AWS S3, and CloudFront.